cytronicoder/butterfly-classification/README.md

 To get started, first download the dataset from [here](https://drive.google.com/file/d/1QN5i87xkpjvEZIqpWou2Mbi3I_cX4uC8/view?usp=sharing) and unzip it.
 This dataset contains images of various butterfly species and their corresponding names.

-Then, place the dataset in the `data` folder with the following structure:
+Then, create a `data` directory in the root of the repository with `mkdir data`, and place the dataset in the `data` folder with the following structure:

 ```
 data